CausesBy Mayo Clinic Staff

-Graves' disease is caused by a dysfunction in the body's disease-fighting immune system, although the exact reason why this happens is still unknown.
+Graves' disease is caused by a malfunction in the body's disease-fighting immune system, although the exact reason why this happens is still unknown.

 One normal immune system response is the production of antibodies designed to target a specific virus, bacterium or other foreign substance.
-In Graves' disease — for reasons that aren't well understood — the body produces an antibody to a particular protein on the surface of cells in the thyroid, a hormone-producing gland in the neck.
+In Graves' disease — for reasons that aren't well understood — the body produces an antibody to one part of the cells in the thyroid gland, a hormone-producing gland in the neck.

 Cause of Graves' ophthalmopathy

 - Graves' disease.
-U.S. Department of Health and Human Services. http://www.endocrine.niddk.nih.gov/pubs/graves/Graves.pdf.
-Accessed April 19, 2011.
+U.S. Department of Health and Human Services. http://www.endocrine.niddk.nih.gov/pubs/graves/index.aspx.
+Accessed March 9, 2014.